 What if I already laid off employees or reduced their wages?

-If employees have already been laid off as a result of COVID-19-related hardship prior to applying for this loan, a business can rehire the employees and still be forgiven for the full amount of payroll cost for the 8 weeks as long as the employees are rehired by December 2020, which is an extension from the original date.
+If employees have already been laid off as a result of COVID-19 related hardship prior to applying for this loan, a business can rehire the employees and still be forgiven for the full amount of payroll cost for the eight weeks as long as the employees are rehired by December 2020, which is an extension from the original date.

-If you do not re-hire staff, the amount of your loan that will be forgiven will be reduced.
+If you do not rehire staff, the amount of your loan that will be forgiven may be reduced.
 (See above)